Earthbound Artist

 My next watercolour workshops (1-day, 2-day, or 3-day) will run from mid October to the end of November, 2020.

-Subscribe to Karen's Newsletter if you wish to see more painting tips, travel tales, studio news updates, or notices of upcoming painting classes and exhibitions.
+Subscribe to Karen's Newsletter for exclusive early access to new work, studio news updates, travel tales, painting tips, and notices of upcoming exhibitions.

 New Works and the Stories Behind Them